Archives by date

 Congratulations to UBC Philosophy PhD Stefan Lukits, who will take up a SSHRC postdoc at UofT with Franz Huber!

 When I learned that Canada was welcoming 50,000 Syrian refugees in 2016, I felt a sense of urgency around being part of the receiving party, particularly because I myself am an Arabic immigrant to Canada

 Philosophy is good preparation for just about anything, as most careers involve critical thinking, and some amount of ethical decision making.

 Degree UBC Philosophy BA ’09 Occupation Assistant Professor of Philosophy Biography Philosophy is seen as a relatively isolating enterprise, and while that can be true, I’ve found that it has allowed me to meet some of my closest friends in college and graduate school.
 You can really get to know somebody through trying to grasp […]

 Degree UBC Philosophy BA, ’08 Occupation Postdoctoral Research Fellow Biography What attracted you to your current career?
 That I get paid to write, think, and talk about philosophy 🙂 Philosophy has played a formational role in my personal development.
-I was lucky enough to have found philosophy at a young age in my early […]
+I was lucky enough to have found philosophy at a young age in my early teens. […]

 Degree UBC Philosophy BA, ’13 Occupation Policy Analyst, Ministry of Social Development & Social Innovation Biography The possibility of addressing societal issues and inequities through improved government actions and policies.
 Constantly learning about and speaking to experts and stakeholders in other fields (economists, lawyers, health experts, etc.) Makes the most of my favorite skills of […]